-• Jesus preaching to the disciples
+• Jesus and disciples

 Therefore be imitators of God, as beloved children. – Ephesians 5:2